CompOmics/compomics.github.io/peptide-shaker/_posts/2015-09-29-peptideshakercli.md

 **Mandatory parameters**

 ```
--in                        PeptideShaker project (.cps file)
+-in                        PeptideShaker project (.cpsx file)

 -out_reports               Output folder for report files.
 (Existing files will be overwritten.)
 ```